seth10/illustratio/README.md

 After this I realized there was no real need for that EC2 instance, so I set to get illustratio running on my local machine.
 To get the latest benefits (and hopefully get the start/build scripts working normally again), I made a new create-react-app.
 I copied over the source and tried to change as little as possible.
 After a bit of debugging (the btn-default class worked in bootstrap 4.1.3 even though V4 dropped it, but today I got 4.2.1 and it didn't work) I got it running and pushed it to this repository.

 Just for fun I got GPG signing working on my local machine for commits I push from now on (in the past only my commits from the GitHub website editor were Verified).
-My next steps are to host the static files on GitHub Pages and setup a CICD pipeline to automatically build when I push new code to master and host it on GitHub Pages.
+I finally have the static files hosted on GitHub Pages, and able to be updated with a simple `yarn deploy`.
+My next step is to setup a CICD pipeline to automatically build when I push new code to master.
 I don't want to leave a Jenkins container running in ECS 24/7 so I might try to just get a Lambda to `git clone` and build/push.

-MongoDB Stitch also has a static hosting option, but I might try to move away from Stitch to avoid any charges.
-I also want to put an archive of the database and access rules in this repo so they're backed-up and version-controlled.
+It seems MongoDB Stitch also has a static hosting option, so I've put illustratio up there too (making for 3 total live deployments!).
+I want to put an archive of the MongoDB database and access rules in this repo so they're backed-up and version-controlled.